- About ME

 Company Information Sessions

-Student organizations around campus will host information sessions for students to learn about corporations.
+Student organizations around campus host information sessions for students to learn about corporations.
 During an information session, a company representative will present information about the company, job opportunities, the recruiting process, and how to get an interview.
 Typically the session will start with a short presentation or video and then the floor will be opened for questions.
-Student organizations promote these opportunities on flyers and in member emails.
+Student organizations promote these opportunities via flyers and member emails.

 International Travel Policy